Heysham nuclear power station: Heysham 2

 The construction, which was undertaken by a consortium known as National Nuclear Corporation (NNC), began in 1979 and the station opened in 1988.
-Its generating capacity is 1,250 MWe, and it is estimated to keep running until at least 2030.
+Its generating capacity is 1,250 MWe.
 Heysham 2 shares its reactor design with Torness nuclear power station near Dunbar in East Lothian, and is a development of the reactor design used at Hinkley Point B in Somerset.
 The reactors were supplied by NNC, the turbines and boilers by NEI.

 On 15 August 2019, Reactor 8 inside Heysham 2 let off a large amount of steam, with banging noises at approximately 11 pm that could be heard 7 mi away in Lancaster.
 This caused alarm among local residents, and numerous calls to the police reporting “gunshots”.
 EDF later reported that a reactor had earlier experienced a "non-planned shutdown after an electrical fault", and the noise was from the re-start process when unsilenced relief valves lifted on the Startup Vessels during boiler feeding.

-Heysham 2 is expected to be shutdown in 2028, prior to a three-year defueling period and then decommissioning.
+In December 2024, EDF announced that Heysham 2 would continue producing electricity until March 2030 in response to concerns over energy security following delays to the opening of Hinkley Point C.